 Over the past decade more than 4,500 individuals have benefited from the interactive cognitive enhancement programs designed by Dr. Palmer.
 Individuals experiencing symptoms such as memory loss, reduced concentration, difficulty with multitasking, and decreased motor functions take great comfort in learning they can adopt measures to improve their affected cognitive skills.
 This highly successful program delivers optimism and support along with proven cognitive enhancement strategies easily integrated into daily life.

 What to Expect at a Session

-This is an eight-week educational and experiential program led by healthcare professionals skilled in the application of cognitive enhancement strategies.
-Sessions are 90 minutes long and class size is limited to 10 participants.
+This is an eight-week educational and experiential program led by professionals skilled in the application of cognitive enhancement strategies.
+Sessions are 90 minutes long and class size is limited.
 Members can expect to learn about post cancer cognitive challenges, identify the nature of their limitations, and engage in exercises and techniques designed to stimulate and restore brain function.

 What the Research Says